bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## Quick

-We are ready to process and query our data.
-In case you don't have a running Quick instance, you can refer to the [getting started guide](../../getting-started/setup-quick).
+We are ready to process and query our data with Quick.
+To start a Quick instance, you can refer to the [getting started guide](../../getting-started/setup-quick).

-#### Gateway
-First, we initialize the Quick CLI, which requires a base URL and an API-Key.
+If you haven't done so already, you need to create a Quick context with the CLI.
 ```shell
 quick context create --host $HOST --key $KEY
 ```

+#### Gateway
-Second, we create a new gateway and apply our GraphQL schema.
+Now we create a new gateway and apply our GraphQL schema.

 ???
 "Final GraphQL schema (`schema.gql`)"
     ```graphl